 â€˘ Theft â€” 1600 block of Cypress.

 â€˘ Theft â€” 200 block of E. Arizona.

 â€˘ Criminal mischief â€” 400 block of SE Georgia.

 The Nolan County Sheriff's Office (NCSO) had five calls for service, served no civil papers and made one arrest on Mar.
 11, 2013.

 Arrested by NCSO:

-> Saturday, our chances of rain peak at 50% with a high near 94 and mostly cloudy.
-Winds will be from the south-southeast ranging from 5 to 10 mph.
+Today will be sunny with a high near 70.
+Winds will be from the south-southeast around 10 to 15 mph.

 Expect clear skies tonight with a low around 49, with winds remaining at 10 to 15 from the south-southeast.

 Learn more about the incoming warming trend now at weather.gov.

 The Sweetwater Chamber of Commerce welcomed Love's truck stop to Sweetwater with a ribbon cutting ceremony.